danrot/master-thesis/05_conclusion.md

 version.
 This is allowed with regard to the specification, which says that an implementation might offer the ability to remove versions.
 However, this is probably not the most important function for a versioning system, since it is about storing the history for a certain objects.
-For this reason these feature have not been implemented.
+For this reason this feature have not been implemented.

 There were also very interesting considerations due to the fact that Jackalope